CHIEFS END PRESEASON PLAYING WELL

 CHIEFS 12U FACES BIGGEST CHALLENGES IN FINAL WEEKS

-November, 2018 - Brooklyn, New York - The Kings County Chiefs are the AAU Football NY Metropolitan District Champions!
-After dismantling the Brooklyn Braves 35-14, Kings County won the 2018 New York Metro district championship and a bid to play for the 2018 AAU Football National Championship in Florida.
+November, 2018 - The KC Chiefs are the AAU Football NY/NJ Metropolitan District Champions!
+After dismantling the Brooklyn Braves 35-14, the Chiefs won the 2018 New York Metro/New Jersey district championship and a bid to play for the 2018 AAU Football National Championship in Florida.

-The King County Chiefs 12U wins the District in a year where the majority of the team's veterans will be leaving the youth program for high school.
+The KC Chiefs 12U wins the District in a year where the majority of the team's veterans will be graduating from the youth program for high school.

-November, 2018 - Elmont, New York - Both Kings County Chiefs teams head to the AAU Football NY Metro / NJ District Championship games!
+November, 2018 - Both KC Chiefs teams head to the AAU Football NY Metro / NJ District Championship games!

-The King County Chiefs 10U completed their amazing turnaround season with a game-ending goaline stand against the Elmont Cardinals in the semi-finals of the AAU Football playoffs, and with that they head to the District and League Championship as the top seed.
+The KC Chiefs 10U completed their amazing turnaround season with a game-ending goaline stand against the Elmont Cardinals in the semi-finals of the AAU Football playoffs, and with that they head to the District and League Championship, as the top seed.
 The Chiefs 10U season has been laced with close victories and blowouts alike, as they complete their regular season with a record of 7 wins and 2 losses.
-The head to the district championship to face the tough PST Lions (Formerly Levittown Red Devils).
+They head to the district championship to face the tough PST Lions (Formerly Levittown Red Devils).

-The Kings County Chiefs 12U heads into the league championship game already having been crowned the AAU Football New York Metropolitan District Champions after they defeated the Braves 35-14.
+The KC Chiefs 12U heads into the league championship game already having been crowned the AAU Football New York Metropolitan / New Jersey District Champions after they defeated the Braves 35-14.

 CHIEFS TEAMS HEAD TO DISTRICT CHAMPIONSHIP